 📌 Create your codelab in the Solace codelabs repo for version tracking

-📌 All other code can be kept in a separate repo
+📌 All other code referenced in your codelab should be kept in a separate repo

-📌 Example codelab markdown structure can be found on the Battleship markdown and the Battleship source code
+📌 Example codelab markdown structure can be found in the codelabs repo.

 Upon authoring of your codelab, we request you have two reviewers: